ABOUT THE EVENT

 - Remote Sensing and Agri GIS

-TRACK 2 Post-harvest Technology: Post harvest technology plays a major role in fulfilling the dietary needs of the people through proper processing which includes the elimination of nutritional losses from the food products and adequate fortification.
-It carries a great potential for developing rural industries as post harvesting is vital for healthy processing and consumers are attracted to the quality of these well-processed products.
+TRACK 2 Post-harvest Technology: Post-harvest technology plays a major role in accomplishing the dietary needs of the people through apt processing which includes the removal of nutritional losses from the food products and correct fortification.
+It carries a lot of potential for developing rural industries as post harvesting is vital for healthy processing and consumers are attracted to the benefits of these well-processed products.